Up to 50% off sofas & mattresses — limited‑time deals.

 When Position Advice Should Be More Individualized

-There is no honest evidence-based way to say that one sleep position is universally best for every person.
-The scoping review on sleep posture found useful patterns, especially around side lying, but also emphasized that the evidence base is still limited and that recommendations should stay modest.
+There is no honest evidence-based way to say that one sleep position is best for every person.
+Sleep-posture research shows useful patterns, especially around well-supported side lying and careful back sleeping, but the evidence is still too limited to support one universal rule.

 That is especially true in chronic low-back pain.
-A 2024 cross-sectional study found that prone sleeping was the position most often associated with pain, but it also showed that individuals varied substantially and that side-lying and supine positions could also provoke symptoms in some people.
-In other words, the right question is not “What is the perfect position?” but “Which supported position gives me the fewest morning symptoms?”
+Recent cross-sectional research found that prone sleeping was most often associated with increased pain, but side-lying and back sleeping could also provoke symptoms in some people.
+The better question is not “What is the perfect position?” but “Which supported position gives me the fewest morning symptoms?”

 Action Summary